Niall-5P/Reddit-Like-Website/README.md

 1. **Create a Heroku App**
    - Log in to your Heroku account and click **New → Create new app**.
    - Choose an app name (unique across Heroku) and region.
+   - Click add buildpack (determine which buildpack you will need (python etc))

 2. **Set Up Environment Variables**
    - In the Heroku dashboard, go to **Settings → Reveal Config Vars**.